 The crew of Velocity

 The journey, which could mean up to 6 months at sea involves rowing for up to 15 hours a day while coping with waves of over 30ft, safely navigating shipping lanes and encountering Whales, Sharks and other marine life.
 The girls will need to consume 5000 calories a day just to stay on top of the physical effort involved.
-There is of course a very important fourth member of the team and that is their fantastic ocean rowing boat, aptly named Velocity.
+There is of course a very important third member of the team and that is their fantastic ocean rowing boat, aptly named Velocity.
 The boat is fully equipped with the essentials such as food and water desalinator, navigation systems, survival equipment and solar panels to power the various systems onboard.

-As well as coping with the perils of such an extreme challenge Jess and her crew will also be raising money for The Outward Bound Trust who use the outdoors to teach the most important lesson that young people can ever learn: to believe in themselves.
+As well as coping with the perils of such an extreme challenge Jess and Miriam will also be raising money for The Outward Bound Trust who use the outdoors to teach the most important lesson that young people can ever learn: to believe in themselves.
 The trust has long been at the forefront of outdoor education, empowering young people through challenging outdoor experiences that build resilience, confidence and leadership skills.
 All attributes that are seen in abundance in Pangbournians.

 Velocity and all her equipment has departed for Peru in a 40 foot container and should hopefully arrive in the country at the end of February, just ahead of the crew.